 Open File Explorer > Computer (This PC).
 Right-click and select Map Network Drive.

 You can also use the Map network drive button:

-In the box which opens, type the ftp address or the path to your network drive or browse to it using the Browse button.
+Having done this, in the wizard box which opens, type the FTP address or the path to your Network drive or browse to it using the Browse button.
 Your folder Properties must be set to Shared in order to map it as a network drive.
 You will get the setting under Properties > Sharing tab > Advanced Sharing > Check the Share this folder option.

 Once you have done this, you will be able to see it in Explorer.

 To map an FTP site, click on the Connect to a website that you can use to store your documents and pictures link to open the Add Network Location wizard.

 Here you have to choose a custom network location and specify the location of your website, specify the login credentials that may be required and name the mapped FTP drive.

 Add Network Location in Windows

 If you wish to add a Network Location, when you right-click on My PC (See the first image), select Add a network location.
 From the Map FTP Drive box, you can also select the link at the bottom that reads, Connect to a website that you can use to store your documents and pictures.
 The Add Network Location Wizard will open.
 Click Next and then Choose a custom network location.
 Click Next again.
 Now specify the Internet or network address or browser to the location.
 Click Next.